mvw/hackerrank/ProjectEuler/Project Euler #3 Largest prime factor/README.md

 because then it is already clear that X can not be split in two factors and thus X must be prime.

-The code can be simplified it is a bit too careful.
+The code can be simplified, it is a bit too careful.